AndrewSamokhvalov/lightning-rfc/02-peer-protocol.md

-On reconnection, if a channel is in an error state, the node SHOULD retransmit the error packet and ignore any other packets for that channel, or if the channel has entered closing negotiation, the node MUST retransmit the last `closing_signed`.
+On reconnection, if a channel is in an error state, the node SHOULD retransmit the error packet and ignore any other packets for that channel.

-Otherwise, on reconnection, a node MUST retransmit old messages after `funding_signed` which may not have been received, and MUST NOT retransmit old messages which have been explicitly or implicitly acknowledged.
-The following table lists the acknowledgment conditions for each message:

-* `funding_locked`: acknowledged by `update_` messages, `commitment_signed`, `revoke_and_ack` or `shutdown` messages.
-* `update_` messages: acknowledged by `revoke_and_ack`.
-* `commitment_signed`: acknowledged by `revoke_and_ack`.
-* `revoke_and_ack`: acknowledged by `commitment_signed` or `closing_signed`
-* `shutdown`: acknowledged by `closing_signed`.

-Before retransmitting `commitment_signed`, the node MUST send appropriate `update_` messages (the other node will have forgotten them, as required above).

-A node MAY simply retransmit messages which are identical to the previous transmission.
+Otherwise, on reconnection, a node MUST transmit `channel_reestablish` for each channel, and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
+The sending node MUST set `commitments_received` to the number of `commitment_signed` messages received, and MUST set `revocations_received` to the number of `revoke_and_ack` messages received.

+If `commitments_received` is one less than the number of `commitment_signed` messages the receiving node has sent, it MUST send a set of `update_` messages against the prior commitment transaction followed by `commitment_signed`, otherwise if `commitments_received` is not equal to the number of `commitment_signed` messages the receiving node has sent, it SHOULD fail the channel.

+If `revocations_received` is one less than the number of `revoke_and_ack` messages the receiving node has sent, it MUST re-send the final `revoke_and_ack`, otherwise if `revocations_received` is not equal to the number of `revoke_and_ack` messages the receiving node has sent, it SHOULD fail the channel.

 A node MUST not assume that previously-transmitted messages were lost: in particular, if it has sent a previous `commitment_signed` message, a node MUST handle the case where the corresponding commitment transaction is broadcast by the other side at any time.
 This is particularly important if a node does not simply retransmit the exact same `update_` messages as previously sent.

-A receiving node MAY ignore spurious message retransmission, or MAY fail the channel if they occur.
+If the channel has entered closing negotiation, the node MUST retransmit the last `closing_signed`.

 ### Rationale